El Paso Election Officials worry COVID-19 will bring a low voter turn out for the Texas primaries

 While officials believe that the voter turnout will be lower, others think in the wake of the recent protests, many will hit the polls.

-“This moment is different at the very least there is an awaking right now in this moment that we’ve seen in El Paso and across the country, and so I think that its incumbent in our organizations in El Paso and across Texas across the country to make sure that that energy carries through and make sure that void is filled,” said J.J.
+“This moment is different at the very least there is an awaking right now in this moment that we’ve seen in El Paso and across the country.
+So, I think that its incumbent in our organizations in El Paso and across Texas across the country to make sure that that energy carries through and make sure that void is filled,” said J.J.
 Martinez, president of El Paso Young Democrats.

 The last day to register to vote for July’s election is Monday June 15th.